Benjamin Moore Advance came onto the market roughly 6 years ago as an answer to the gap between oil and water-based enamels.

 Spraying Benjamin Moore Advance

-When I spray kitchen cabinets, I use an HVLP sprayer, which is a High Volume Low Pressure sprayer (I use a Titan Capsray 115).
+When I spray kitchen cabinets, I use an HVLP sprayer, which is a High Volume Low Pressure sprayer.
+My personal favorite is the Wagner Flexio 5000.
+I love the flexio 5000, it’s cheap yet sprays like a professional sprayer.

 HVLP sprayers typically require thinner paint than airless sprayers, so I thin Advance down with 20% water before spraying.
 For me, 20% is the perfect spot to get the paint just thin enough to produce a fine mist when spraying.